hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 .. todo::

     THIS PARAGRAPH NEEDS TO BE TONED DOWN.
 EVERY PROGRAM, RIGHTLY OR WRONGLY, FEELS THAT THEY HAVE UNIQUE CIRCUMSTANCES THAT MAKE THEM SPECIAL AND REQUIRE SPECIAL DATA NEEDS.
 THEY DO NOT NEED TO BE TALKED DOWN TO.
 THEY JUST NEED TO HEAR THAT MUCH OF WHAT THEY REQUIRE IS LIKLEY REQUIRED BY OTHER PROGRAMS AND THAT ANY SPECIAL DATA REQUIREMENTS CAN PROBABLY BE HANDLED BY AN EXISTING FIELD IN HPXML IF THE REQ IS CONSIDERED BROADLY ENOUGH.
 IF THE REQ CAN'T BE HANDLED BY THE CURRENT HPXML, THEN THEY NEED TO UNDERSTAND THAT HPXML CAN BE REGULARLY REVISED TO ACCOUNT FOR THEIR SPECIAL NEEDS.
 THIS OPPORTUNITY FOR HPXML VERSION REVISION PROBABLY NEEDS TO BE DISCUSSED EARLIER ON IN THE GUIDE.
+[NOEL I MADE THIS FIX IN A PRIVIOUS PATCH.
+CAN YOU HELP ME FIND IT?]

 Schedule Updates to Data Requirements
 =====================================